achigara/react-native-power-optimization-prompt/README.md

 - SAMSUNG
 - HTC

-There is no guarantee that this plugin will work with all versions of all phones made by these manufacturers but it should cover quite a few.
+There is no guarantee that this plugin will work with all versions of all phones made by these manufacturers.

 # Notes & limitations
 This plugin cannot detect if the user has already "excluded" your application.
 The prompt dialog will be shown under the following conditions: